municio/omniauth-munic/README.md

 * Private             : If yes, MunicConnect User must be approved (by you) before be abble to sign in your application; else, any MunicConnect User can sign in.
 * Authorized users    : If your application is private, this allow you to authorize users to acces your application.
 * Redirect uri        : After successfull sign in on MunicConnect, customer will be redirected on your application.
 E.g. '[yoursite]/auth/munic/callback'.
 (You will re-use it [here](#Routes).)

-This action can be performed with an API.
-For more information see [here](http://MUNICCONNECTGIT/README.md#API)

 ### Set Application uid and Secret
 [MUNICCONNECTWEBSITE]/oauth/applications is listing all your applications.
 By clicking on the name of an application, you can get information about it, especially two strings of 64 hexadecimal characters long : "Application" and "Secret". _DO NOT_ share this credentials !